AguaClara/Textbook/Reactor Characteristics/Reactor_Characteristics.rst

 The above equations suggest that from the reactor response to a spike input we can compute the dispersion coefficient for the reactor.
 We have two options for measuring reactor response:

-\noindent \begin{enumerate}
+ \begin{enumerate}
 \item 1) )synoptic measurements: at a fixed time sampling many points along the axis of the reactor will yield a Gaussian curve of concentration vs. distance.
 In practice synoptic measurements are difficult because it requires sampling devices that are time-coordinated.
 By combining equations 1.16, 1.23, and 1.24 it is possible to estimate the dispersion coefficient from synoptic measurements.

-\noindent \item 2) )single point sampling: measure the concentration at a fixed position along the x axis of the reactor for many times.
+ \item 2) )single point sampling: measure the concentration at a fixed position along the x axis of the reactor for many times.
 If the reactor length is fixed at L and measurements are made at the effluent of the reactor (observe the concentration of a tracer at x = L as a function of time) then x is no longer a variable and C(x,t) becomes C(t) only.
 The response curve obtained through single point sampling is skewed.
 The curve ``spread'' changes during the sampling period and the response curve is skewed.
 \end{enumerate}

-\noindent
 \paragraph{Peclet Number EstimationPeclet number}

 For single point sampling of the effluent response curve, skew increases as the dispersion level in the reactor increases.
 The degree of skew depends on the dispersion coefficient, the velocity in the x-direction, and the length of the reactor.
 Peclet values in the range 100$\mathrm{<}$Pe$\mathrm{<}$$\mathrm{\infty}$ result in a symmetric response curve.

-\noindent

-\noindent Figure 1-8.
+ Figure 1-8.
 Relationship between equations 1.25 through 1.26.

 Response curve skew makes the assumption of a symmetrical normal distribution curve inappropriate and a new relationship between the variance and the dispersion coefficient (or \textit{Pe}) has to be determined.
 Boundary conditions affect the determination of the dispersion coefficient.
 The relationship between the Peclet number and variance for open systems is given by:
 \[\sigma _{t}^{2} =\left(\frac{2}{Pe} +\frac{8}{Pe^{2} } \right)\cdot \theta ^{2}  1.25\]

-\noindent For closed systems the relationship is:
+ For closed systems the relationship is:

 .. math::